mCodex/fullcycle-2/README.md

 This repository is just an example about using the HATEOAS (Hypermedia as the Engine of Application State) from REST's implementation and also Method and Content negotiation.

-There is an postman collection [here](./communication/lamina-example/docs/collection.json) that can be used as example
+There is an postman collection [here](./communication/lamina-example/docs/collection.json) that can be used as example.

 ---